MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 Additionally, the we have retired the **Azure Information Protection classic client** and **Label Management** in the Azure Portal as of **March 31, 2022**.
 No further support is provided for the classic client and maintenance versions will no longer be released.

-All current Azure Information Protection classic client customers must [migrate to the Microsoft Information Protection unified labeling platform](../tutorial-migrating-to-ul.md) and upgrade to the [unified labeling client](../rms-client/clientv2-admin-guide-install.md).
+All current Azure Information Protection classic client customers must [migrate to the Microsoft Purview Information Protection unified labeling platform](../tutorial-migrating-to-ul.md) and upgrade to the [unified labeling client](../rms-client/clientv2-admin-guide-install.md).

 We also recommend that you use the default labeling that's built-in to Office apps for the extra stability, better performance, and latest features.
 If you have the AIP unified labeling client installed, you'll need to [disable the AIP add-in for Office apps](/microsoft-365/compliance/sensitivity-labels-aip#how-to-disable-the-aip-add-in-to-use-built-in-labeling).